plone/volto/docs/source/upgrade-guide/index.md

 ### Use proper heading tag (depending on the headline) in default listing template

 This change fixes a bug with the accessibility in listings.

+### Removed Teaser block utils

+The `utils.js` file of the Teaser block was removed because it is no longer used.
+You can consider removing it if you were shadowing it in your project.

 (volto-upgrade-guide-16.x.x)=